 All the messages the blocked iPhone has sent afterward have no notifications.
 They just remained blue in the conversation thread.

-This is because the blocked number has used the “Send as Text Message” feature on their iPhones.
-To do that, you long press on the message bubble and tap “Send as Text Message” from the pop-up menu.
+This shift from iMessage to SMS results from using the “Send as Text Message” feature on iPhones.
+To use this feature, press and hold the message bubble, then select “Send as Text Message” from the dropdown.

 4. Call the Person Who Blocked You

-So you still got no answer from your texts, and there’s no delivery verification either.
-The next step should be to call the person you think has blocked you if you don’t want to text them.
+If you still get no answer to your texts, and there’s no delivery verification either, the next step would be to call the person you think has blocked you.

 5. Turn Off Caller ID and Call the Blocker Again